deinleinT/toolset/README.md

 Regarding to 36.300 the latest version (and date) of release 15 and release 14 would be checked and compared to the values which are saved in the REFERENCE-EXCELFILE.
 If there are newer versions available, it would be downloaded and the referring field in the column would be updated.

 ## Usage of *pdfExtracter.py*
-* Be sure, there is a folder with name *Standards* in the same directory as this script.
+* Be sure, there is a folder with name *Specifications* in the same directory as this script.
-* All PDF-Files in the *Standards*-Folder will be searched through and the individual scope-section will be read.
+* All PDF-Files in the *Specifications*-Folder will be searched through and the individual scope-section will be read.
 * This script uses several threads to shorten the procedure.
-* After all threads are finished a textfile with name *scopeOfStandards.txt* is generated.
+* After all threads are finished a textfile with name *scopeOfSpecifications.txt* is generated.
-* In this txt-document are all scope-sections of all captured standarddocuments saved.
+* In this txt-document are all scope-sections of all captured specificationdocuments saved.
 * Now it is possible to do a keywordsearch within this txt-file.

 ```
 python pdfExtracter.py
 ```

-## Usage of *standardsToBib.py*
+## Usage of *specificationsToBib.py*
 * This script extracts the specifications within the *REFERENCE-ECXELFILE* into a bib-file.
 * With the optional parameter *-i* there just will be the specifications extracted which are marked as important within the *REFERENCE-EXCELFILE*.
 * Because a specific specifications can have several release versions, the version-number and the corresponding date is saved into the *note*-field.

 ```
-python standardsToBib.py REFERENCE-EXCELFILE OUTPUT-BIBFILE [-i]
+python specificationsToBib.py REFERENCE-EXCELFILE OUTPUT-BIBFILE [-i]
 ```

 ## Authors